-2017 Trail User Survey & Count results released as an updated infographic titled Tale of the Trails.
+2017 Miami Valley Trail User Survey Report results released as an updated infographic titled Tale of the Trails.

 MVRPC Regional Profile Series

 Launched in the summer of 2016, the Regional Profile series provide information on important regional aspects including infrastructure, environment, economy, and social characteristics.
 MVRPC has published eight individual regional profiles to date, and all are available at mvrpc.org/regional-profiles.

 The topics range from our Region’s transportation system to workforce to equity.
 Each profile shares insights on where the Miami Valley Region stands on a given subject.
 Data and information are provided through a fun, user-friendly, and dynamic web-based infographic suitable for both computer and mobile devices.
 Interactive web maps are also available to present detailed data for different parts of the Region.

 An outline of each profile:

 Diversity Profile – The Miami Valley Region is becoming more diverse and it is important to understand how we are changing.
 This profile looks at our Region’s diversity by population, race, ethnicity, age, religion, foreign-born population, birth rates, and migration.
 The profile presents an analysis of diversity at the regional and sub-regional level, including historical trends from 1980 to 2010, and projections for 2040.